rforbiodatascience21/2021_group_17_final_project/README.md

 - 22: Land area (sq. km) -> to calculate Population density

-TO DO:
+## TO DO:

 Pre-work:
 - download the data from gapminder and upload it to the _raw
 - decide which year to take from each table and add the year to the README

 01_load:
 - load the raw dataframes
 - take the columns that we need
 - change column name to describe attribute
 - save each dataframe again (many files, with each having only two columns)

 02_clean:
 - load all data frames
 - for the covid counts file: add up up the numbers, so that only one row for each country
-- join the dataframes
+- join the dataframes according to country name
-- only take the rows that we need
-- check that all countries are included! (length of gapminder table == length of new table)
+- check that all countries are included (maybe countries are not having the same names)! (length of gapminder table == length of new table)
 - save cleaned dataframe (only one file)

 03_augment:
 - load cleaned dataframe
 - create the additional attributes (total cases / 100k people, total deaths / 100k people, fatality rate, continent, population density)
 - save dataframe ready for analysis

 04_analysis:
 - PCA
 - ?

-Work split up until next monday:
+## Work split up until next monday:
 - Annette: 04-13, prework and 01_load
 - Matthias: 14-22, prework and 01_load
 - Thomas: 01_load and 02_clean for the covid data (datafiles 01,02,03)
-- Carlotta: finish 02_clean or write sceleton for it, in case the files are not ready yet
+- Carlotta: finish 02_clean (merging all dataframes) or write draft for it, in case the files are not ready yet

-Things to ask Leon:
+## Things to ask Leon:

 - Correlation problem?
 - Final presentation: using premade tables?